Checklist

 You can access the actionable elements of checklist with these keyboard keys.

 The example on the left shows the tab order for a static checklist.
-The image on the right shows the tab order for a checklist in edit mode.
+The image on the right shows the tab order for an editable checklist

 Keyboard interactions